 Stocking Stuffers for Seniors partners with local care homes, charities, and organizations to bring more holiday cheer to seniors in their communities.
-In 2018, we’re excited to offer this annual Christmas community campaign chain wide at every London Drugs location, for the second year in a row!
+In 2019, we’re excited to offer this annual Christmas community campaign chain wide at every London Drugs location, for the third year in a row!

 Your donated items don’t need to be purchased from a London Drugs store — any new, non-gift wrapped item is accepted.
 Check the sign beside the Christmas Tree in your local London Drugs store, to see exactly where your gifts are going.

 Our goal this Christmas: From Monday, November 18 – Monday, December 16,* help Stocking Stuffers for Seniors bring extra holiday cheer to 17,000 seniors across our communities!